-Refined white flour loses fiber and other important nutrients when its processed.
-Thus, refined white flour that is found in bread (white and brown) cakes, white pasta, white rice and cereals causes rapid spike in blood sugar levels.
-This results in more insulin in the blood stream and more oil on the skin.
+Refined white flour loses fiber and other essential nutrients when it's processed.
+Thus, refined white flour found in bread (white and brown) cakes, white pasta, white rice, and cereals cause a rapid spike in blood sugar levels.
+This results in more insulin in the bloodstream and more oil on the skin.

-Good alternative to refined white flour foods are brown rice, quinoa and oats.
+An excellent alternative to refined white flour is brown rice, quinoa, and oats.
 These foods have higher levels of fiber and will keep your blood sugar levels stable.

 3. Saturated and trans fats

-There are a few types of fatty acids; saturated, unsaturated and trans fats.
+There are a few types of fatty acids; saturated, unsaturated, and trans fats.
 Saturated and trans fats increase inflammation in the skin, which can cause excess skin oil.
-Saturated and trans fats are found in red meats such as beef, lamb, sausages, and bacon; cakes; pastries; pizza; pies; butter; cream, and cheese.
+Saturated and trans fats are found in red meats such as beef, lamb, sausages, bacon, cakes; pastries, pizza; pies; butter; cream, and cheese.
 Trans fat is formed when oil goes through a hardening process called hydrogenation (they can also be known as hydrogenated fats).
 Trans fats can be found in some processed foods.

 4. Salt: Some salt is crucial for our health.
 Too much salt causes water retention in the body and dehydration in the skin.
-Skin dehydration, causes the skin to fight water loss with over production of skin oil.
-Reduction of salt in the diet can be achieved by eating less salty dressings, less salty chips and popcorns and less cured meats and bacon, pickles, salted nuts, crisps, and crackers.
+Skin dehydration causes the skin to fight water loss by overproduction of skin oil.
+Reducing salt in the diet can be achieved by eating less salty dressings, less salty chips, popcorn, less cured meats and bacon, pickles, salted nuts, crisps, and crackers.

 5. Sugar spikes your blood sugar levels.
 The body responds by producing more insulin, which in turn encourages the glands to produce more oil in your skin oil glands.
 While natural sugars (those that occur in fruits and vegetables) should be consumed in moderation, the consumption of refined sugars such as cane sugar and corn syrup (found in most sweets, cakes, cookies, jams, and pastries, as well as cereals, cereal bars, crackers, and sodas) should be reduced to a minimum.

-Swap sugary foods for: Berries, good quality dark chocolate, water with fresh lemon and bananas.
+Swap sugary foods for Berries, good quality dark chocolate, and water with fresh lemon and bananas.

-6. Alcohol it has a huge impact on your skin, particularly if you’re prone to oily skin.
+6. Alcohol significantly impacts your skin, particularly if you're prone to oily skin.
 Alcohol saps fluid out of the skin, causing dehydration, which means the skin produces more oil, trying to compensate for the water loss.
 Alcohol can also cause you to sweat more.
-This sweat makes you wash your face with water, which will note remove your skin oil and will give a greasier look.
+This sweat makes you wash your face with water, removing your skin oil and giving you a greasier look.

 Alternatives to alcohol?
 Water.
-If you must drink a glass of wine or two, drink a glass of water in between each alcoholic drink to your skin hydrated.
+If you must drink a glass of wine or two, drink a glass of water between each alcoholic drink to keep your skin hydrated.